metalman3797/Cura-Dremel-Printer-Plugin/README.md

 OR:

-1. Deleting all contents within
+1. Deleting all contents within the following folder (select appropriate OS that you're using below):

 Windows:
 ```